-On its own motion, the Department moves Orange's response to information requests DPU-1-1 through DPU-1-6 into the evidentiary record in this proceeding.
+On its own motion, the Department moves Lanesborough's responses to Information Requests DPU-1-1 through DPU-1-4 into the evidentiary record in this proceeding.

-After executing a contract for electric supply, the Town, through the competitive supplier, will begin the process of notifying eligible customers about Program initiation and customers' ability to opt out of the Program (Plan at 2, 6-9; Exh.
-DPU 1-4, Att.).
-The notification process will commence at least 30 days prior to the start of service and will include direct mailings, newspaper notices, public service announcements, website postings, social media, and the posting of notices in the Orange Town Hall (Plan at 6-9; Exh.
-DPU 1-2, Att.).
-Those customers who do not opt out will be automatically enrolled in the Program (Plan at 6-9).
+After executing a contract for electric supply, the Town, through the competitive supplier, will begin the process of notifying eligible customers about Program initiation and customers' ability to opt out of the Program (Plan at 2, 6-9).
+The notification process will include direct mailings, newspaper notices, public service announcements, website postings, social media, and the posting of notices in the Lanesborough Town Hall (Petition, Att.
+E).
+Program enrollments will begin no sooner than 30 days after customer receipt of the opt-out notice plus the time required for the return notice to be delivered to the competitive supplier through the mail (i.e., three business days) (Exh.
+DPU 1-3).

-The competitive supplier will bear all expenses relating to the opt-out notice (Plan at 5; Petition, Att.
-G at 8).
-The Town will require the competitive supplier to include a return-addressed, postage-paid reply envelope with the opt-out notice so that consumers who sign the opt-out document can protect their signature from being exposed (Exh.
-DPU 1-4, Att.).
-Those customers who do not opt out will be automatically enrolled in the Program (Plan at 6-9).
+The competitive supplier will bear all expenses relating to the opt-out notice (Plan at 5).
+The Town will require the competitive supplier to include a return-addressed, postage-paid reply envelope with the opt-out notice so that consumers who sign the opt-out document can protect their signature from being exposed (Petition, Att.
+F).

 Program participants will receive one bill from the distribution company, which will include the generation charge and the distribution company's delivery charge (Plan at 11-12).
 The Program's generation charge(s), which will be paid by Program participants, will include a \$0.001 per kilowatt hour ("kWh") administrative adder that will be used to compensate the Town's consultant for the development and implementation of the Program and ongoing services including, but not limited to, the issuance of subsequent requests for proposals for competitive supply, negotiation of future contracts, and customer service, education, and notification (Plan at 5, 11).
-In addition, the Town may implement an operational adder to fund personnel costs associated with an energy manager position, whose duties may include the preparation of energy consumption analyses; goal-setting, monitoring, and reporting; preparation of grant proposals; conducting public information sessions; and identification of other cost-saving energy opportunities (Plan at 11; Exh.
-DPU 1-6).
+In addition, the Town intends to implement an operational adder to fund personnel costs associated with an energy manager position, whose duties may include the preparation of energy consumption analyses; goal-setting, monitoring, and reporting; preparation of grant proposals; conducting public information sessions; and identification of energy savings opportunities (Plan at 11; Exh.
+DPU 1-1).
 The Town's Selectmen will periodically set the operational adder and the Town expects that it will initially be set at approximately \$0.00025 per kWh (Exh.
-DPU 1-6).
+DPU 1-1).